SEND Information Report

 - The Head teacher and teaching staff oversee access arrangements – which includes Readers, Scribes, extra time, small classroom for anxious children or children with behavioural needs.

-- Modified fonts in order to make it easier to read for children with visual impairments.
+- Modified fonts in order to make it easier to read for children.

 - Visual timetables and symbols to support learning.